 Garlic is packed with two body cleansing compounds, selenium and allicin, which protect the liver from damage.
-Garlic also contains high amounts of sulphur, which triggers the liver enzymes essential in the detox process.
-By adding a little garlic in your meat or veggie stews you can help the liver trigger these compounds.
-Add some onions in the mix and you’ll have one powerful detoxification combo.
+Garlic also contains high amounts of sulfur, which triggers the liver enzymes essential in the detox process.
+You can help the liver trigger these compounds by adding a little garlic to your meat or veggie stews.
+Add some onions in the mix, and you’ll have one powerful detoxification combo.

 An essential liver cleansing food is beetroot.
-It’s loaded with nutrients including potassium, which regulates blood pressure and flow; copper, which holds off free radicals and help prevent infection; and vitamins B1, B2 and B6 to help convert food to energy and boost the immune system.
-When consumed, it essentially sucks up toxins from the blood stream.
+It’s loaded with nutrients, including potassium, which regulates blood pressure and flow; copper, which holds off free radicals, helps prevent infection; and vitamins B1, B2, and B6 to help convert food to energy and boost the immune system.
+When consumed, it essentially sucks up toxins from the bloodstream.

-Vegetables like kale, spinach, mustard greens are powerful liver cleansers that can be consumed in raw, cooked or even in juice form.
-They suck up and neutralize the toxins in the blood stream and also help produce bile, which the liver needs to digest meals and get rid of waste in the blood.
+Vegetables like kale, spinach, mustard greens are powerful liver cleansers consumed in raw, cooked, or even in juice form.
+They suck up and neutralize the toxins in the bloodstream and help produce bile, which the liver needs to digest meals and get rid of waste in the blood.
 Serving them in olive oil and a dash of turmeric, which helps rejuvenate liver cells, can further enhance its cleansing properties.

-In order to detoxify efficiently, the liver needs the amino acids found in protein.
+To detoxify efficiently, the liver needs the amino acids found in protein.
 Fish is an excellent source of protein and omega 3 fatty acids, which help normalize an inflamed liver.
-Eating cold-water fish such as salmon, mackerel and tuna three times per week is recommended.
+Eating cold-water fish such as salmon, mackerel, and tuna three times per week is recommended.
 However, remember to eat no more than 4 ounces at a time because it may cause you to bleed more if you have an existing liver condition.
-Season your fish with lemon juice in order to further boost the liver; it’s high in vitamin C, aids in digestion and removing toxic substances from the body.
+Season your fish with lemon juice to further boost the liver; it’s high in vitamin C, aids in digestion, and removes toxic substances from the body.

 Walnuts help add oxygen into the blood and are rich in arginine, glutathione, omega-3 fatty acids—all of which are important in cleansing the liver.
 Peanuts, on the other hand, contain aflatoxin, helping in toxin removal.
-Other healthy nuts, such as Brazil nuts, also contain the very high levels of selenium known for being crucial in cleaning out the bloodstream.
+Other healthy nuts, such as Brazil nuts, also contain very high selenium levels, known for being crucial in cleaning out the bloodstream.

 The liver plays such an important role in the body.
-When it becomes compromised due to substance addiction, normal bodily functions get disrupted and life can be very difficult.
+When it becomes compromised due to substance addiction, normal bodily functions get disrupted, and life becomes complicated.
 While the foods mentioned above can go a long way towards normalizing your liver, their detox properties work best when you obey all of your doctor’s recommendations and completely abstain from alcohol.